 Section 4.02 Lessee agrees to permit Lessor usage of the Premises and facilities located on the Premises upon reasonable request by Lessor, such usage will not be unreasonably denied and such usage shall be inferior to and subject to Lessee’s need and usage of Premises and facilities on the Premises.

+Section 4.03.
+Park Department comment: I think the daily hours of operation should be mentioned.
+Town Code 34-81 states hours of the park are by Town ordinance (6am-dusk at Community Park) and it’s not a violation when attending a permitted function, or when participating in a department or Town of Munster sanctioned event.
+I suggest putting a blanket agreement that Lessee has such permission (without completing a user permit annually) but that no activity is to occur after 11pm on any day.

 ARTICLE 5.
 MAINTENANCE, WASTE AND NUISANCE